as199/atpro-translator/README.md

    `fr,it,es`
 3. Click enter and wait for generate views translate

-It will generates a middleware, in controller, a routes file and a component containing the different options according to the chosen languages
+It will generate a middleware, in controller, a routes file and a component containing the different options according to the chosen languages

 You will also have a new component `<x-atpro::language> </x-atpro::language>`.
 You can use it in views.